-In the south-central and southern parts of the city, where-a combination of seeking opportunities for-to provide new open spaceare limited, it will be important to improve existing open space and improve the diversity, quality and accessibility of existing open spaces and-will create a better connected network of open spaces, activity centres and facilities.
-The northern area-part-of the city is experiencing-includes significant redevelopment sites with opportunities for increasing providing new open space to meet the sport and recreation needs of new communities-and provide new sporting and family recreation spaces.
-In particular, rRedevelopment of the former Maribyrnong Defence Site offers the opportunity to provide additional formal and casual sporting facilities and passive open space, along with extending the linear open space system along the Maribyrnong River improving both the biodiversity and recreational values of this corridor.
+In the central and southern parts of the city, a combination of seeking opportunities to provide new open space and improve the diversity, quality and accessibility of existing open space will create a better connected network of open spaces, activity centres and facilities.
+The northern part of the city includes significant redevelopment sites with opportunities for providing new open space to meet the sport and recreation needs of new communities.
+In particular, redevelopment of the former Maribyrnong Defence Site offers the opportunity to provide additional sporting facilities and passive open space, along with extending the linear open space system along the Maribyrnong River improving both the biodiversity and recreational values of this corridor.